Sixth grade: Peru

 In Peru, grade 6 is the final year of primary school.

 Philippines

 In the Philippines, Grade 6 (Baitang Anim) is the final year of Intermediate Level and Elementary School curriculum.

-The educational system that has been in use since 1945 was entirely phased out upon the implementation of K-12 curriculum on Grade 6 in June 5, 2017.
+The 1945–2017 or K–10 educational system was entirely phased out upon the implementation of K–12 curriculum on Grade 6 in June 5, 2017 which completed the 9-year process of the implementation of K–12 (alongside the adding of Grade 12 into the pre-university cycle) and phaseout of the older K–10 that were started on May 20, 2008 and April 24, 2012, respectively.

+Students usually in females can also start at the young age of 10.

 Portugal

 In Portugal, grade 6 (6º ano de escolaridade) is the second year of middle school.